 In particular, pinned units used in 2-pin or 3-pin arrangements can convert pipe growth into the angular rotation and control the expansion from 2 directions and in 2 planes.

 It is important not to confuse angular rotation with torsion.
 Torsion is a twisting rotational movement around the longitudinal axis; it generates undesirable shear forces within the bellows and its influence on the bellows should always be avoided.
 Please refer to the section about torsion.

 Such units usually require a lot of flexibility to absorb significant amounts of movements in combination.
 However, this often leads to a limited pressure-containing capacity due to considerations towards the bellows’ stability.

 Important to know about flexible bellows and movements

-It is important that the designer of flexible bellows is fully informed of all the movements to that the expansion joint will encounter.
-Knowledge of the amount of movement, its direction and any combination of axial, lateral and angular movements occurring together is essential for the correct design of the expansion joints.
+It is important that the designer of flexible bellows is fully informed of all the movements that the expansion joint will encounter.
+Knowledge of the amount of movement, its direction, and any combination of axial, lateral, and angular movements occurring together is essential for the correct design of the expansion joints.